 May all who venture within blog site, our website, and video site be blessed with a deeper understanding of who Jesus Christ is – the author and finisher of

-This blog site is an outreach ministry of “Faith Bible Ministries“, a teaching ministry and division of “Faith Video Ministries, Inc.“ (a 501(c)(3) religious non-profit Private Operating Foundation); which is the parent corporation of all its outreach ministries.
+This blog site is an outreach ministry of “Faith Bible Ministries“, a teaching ministry and division of “Faith Video Ministries, Inc.” (as of 04/19/2004, a 501(c)(3) religious non-profit Private Operating Foundation / dissolved on 04/18/2020 for Biblical reasons, though still teaching). which is the parent corporation of all its outreach ministries.

 1. Warren Wiersbe states concerning Job: